AntonioIDeTIC/AFAS-YOLOv8/README.md

 # AFAS-YOLOv8
 <p align="justify">
 Welcome to the official repository for "Addressing False Alarms from High-Voltage Structures in Subpixel Fire Detection" (currently under review).
-This repository contains all necessary resources to replicate the experiments presented in our study.
+This repository contains all the necessary resources to replicate the experiments presented in our study.
 </p>

 <p align="justify">